Tutorial: Create a REST API as an Amazon S3 proxy in API Gateway - Amazon API Gateway

 Create API resources to represent Amazon S3 resources

-We will use the API's root (/) resource as the container of an authenticated caller's Amazon S3 buckets.
-We will also create a Folder and Item resources to represent a particular Amazon S3 bucket and a particular Amazon S3 object, respectively.
+You use the API's root (/) resource as the container of an authenticated caller's Amazon S3 buckets.
+You also create a Folder and Item resources to represent a particular Amazon S3 bucket and a particular Amazon S3 object, respectively.
 The folder name and object key will be specified, in the form of path parameters as part of a request URL, by the caller.

 Note